robertsabado2-pixel/azure-network-protocols/README.md

 ## ✅ Key Points Learned

-- The Domain Controller acts as both AD and DNS server.
+- The Domain Controller acts as both AD and DNS server
-- Correct DNS configuration on the client is critical for domain joining.
+- Correct DNS configuration on the client is critical for domain joining
-- Static IP for the DC ensures clients retain connectivity even after restarts.
+- Static IP for the DC ensures clients retain connectivity even after restarts
-- Disabling the Windows Firewall on DC is for ease of testing in a lab environment.
+- Disabling Windows Firewall on DC is for ease of testing in a lab environment

 ---